 Week 2: Resistance appears.
 Old patterns will feel comfortable.
 New behaviors will feel foreign.
 Your brain is resisting because new neural pathways require more energy.
 This is where most people quit.
 Don't.
 This discomfort is the mechanism of transformation.

 Week 3-4: Something clicks.
 The micro-habit starts feeling more automatic.
 You catch old patterns faster.
-Decision-making aligns more consistently with stated values.
-People close to you start commenting that something's different.
+People notice something's different about you.

 Week 5-8: Momentum builds.
 You're ready to add another micro-habit.
 Boundaries feel less guilt-inducing.
-You have more energy and clarity.
-This is where transformation becomes self-reinforcing.
+Decision-making aligns more with who you want to be.

 Why This Works When Everything Else Failed